Sunday, January 22, 2012

 Its interesting, whenever I rewind my life to the most happiest and most carefree days of my life, I think of my college days.
 The feeling of the moist cool sea breeze across our faces as we crossed the creek on our local trains to get to college, the overrated jokes from F.R.I.E.N.D.S giving us a sense of uber coolness, the innumerable teenage crushes on cricketers and others.....all gave us a sense of freedom, we had never experienced.

-While college life brought its own challenges and heartbreaks, it made of us aware of a world beyond our high schools and homes.
+While college life brought its own challenges and heartbreaks, it made us aware of a world beyond our high schools and homes.
 It brought us face to face with so many different facets of our own society that we were never aware of.

 College life brought friends, hopes and dreams into our lives.
 It told us what we were capable of.
 It was a place where inexperienced visions of life melted away to give way to a more mature understanding of life.